Shrug-Time/Shrug/docs/IMPLEMENTATION_PLAN.md

 - How important is offline functionality?
 - What devices/connection speeds should we optimize for?

+### Post-MVP Features (Can Wait for Investment)

+- Advanced analytics
+- Complex recommendation systems
+- Full-featured moderation tools
+- Advanced search capabilities
+- Complete compliance infrastructure
+- **Onboarding Experience**
+  - First-time user tutorial
+  - Tooltips explaining unique concepts (totems)
+  - Progressive disclosure of features
+  - Contextual help throughout the interface
+  - "Empty state" designs for new users

+By focusing on the components listed as critical MVP elements, we create the strongest foundation for demonstrating the core value proposition to potential investors.

 ## Next Steps and Communication Plan

 To address the concern about miscommunication and ensure you're fully informed at each step: